ArtronShop/Alexa-NanoPi-NEO/README.md

 - Sam Machin (source)

 ---
-This is the code needed to Turn a Raspberry Pi into a client for Amazon's Alexa service.
+This is the code needed to Turn a NanoPi NEO into a client for Amazon's Alexa service.
 Feedback welcome.
 ---

 ## Requirements

 You will need:
 * A NanoPi NEO / Air
-* An SD Card with a fresh install of Raspbian (tested against build 2015-11-21 Jessie)
+* An SD Card with a fresh install of OS
 * An External Speaker with 3.5mm Jack
 * A USB Sound Dongle and Microphone
 * A push to make button connected between GPIO 18 and GND